ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/appendices/dataViewMappings.md

 ```

 ####`for`
 `for` is much the same as `bind`.
 It tells Power BI that the fields in the role should be returned as part of the rows property of the DataView object.
 It differs from `bind` in that you can use it on data roles that allow more than one field within them.
-All of the fields will be included in the DataView object. `for` looks like:
+All the fields will be included in the DataView object. `for` looks like:

 ```
 "rows": {